Home / Diseases & Conditions / Vaginal Thrush (Yeast Infection)

 Vaginal thrush is very common and usually clears quickly with treatment.
 Even if it keeps coming back, there are effective options to control symptoms and prevent recurrence.
 You don’t need to live with ongoing discomfort - talk to your gynaecologist for support and treatment.

-You should seek further medical advice if your symptoms do not improve with treatment, if they return quickly, or if you are pregnant or have other medical conditions that affect your immune system.
+You should seek further medical advice if your symptoms do not improve with treatment, if they return quickly, if you are pregnant, or have other medical conditions that affect your immune system.

 Recurrent Thrush